Legacy System Assessment: The Fortune 500 Framework for Cutting $67M in Hidden Costs

 Why Legacy Systems Become Financial Vampires

-1. Total Cost of Ownership Assessment
+Assessment 1: Total Cost of Ownership (TCO) Calculator

-- Direct maintenance and licensing
+- Direct maintenance and licensing fees

-- Integration and compatibility overhead
+- Integration and compatibility overhead (developer hours spent on workarounds)

 - Security and compliance remediation

-- Opportunity cost of delayed initiatives
+- Opportunity cost of delayed initiatives (this is usually the largest number)

-- Risk-adjusted cost of potential failures
+- Risk-adjusted cost of potential failures (breach liability, downtime revenue loss)

 - Migration and integration effort